PaulVayssiere/Foreign-language-listening-comprehension/README.md

 TODO:
 -----
 * Bug: insert an html audio tag that read automatically (I don't know why it doesn't work.
 It did work but idk what happened)
 * Bug: Angular provider (config: an url for a the text-to-speech API).
 I currently use the Google translate text-to-speech.

+* Add some tests (like in the main AngularJS tutorial)
 * Finish the part with the letters
 * Add all alpha-numeric languages.

 Installation